debops/debops/README.md

 specified host, either with SQLite, MySQL, MariaDB or PostgreSQL database as a backend and an nginx webserver as a frontend.

-Only ownCloud 8.0 and later are supported because for older versions there are no complete deb-packages available.

 Note that Nginx is
 [not officially supported by ownCloud nor NextCloud](https://github.com/debops/ansible-owncloud/issues/49) but it is community supported and should work without problems.